 has been on the Dancentre South, Inc. staff since 1999 and has been a DCS dancer since the studio opened in 1993.
 She teaches tap, jazz, ballet and acrobatics and her choreography, on the Dancentre South Company, has been performed at DisneyWorld, Orlando, FL; Panoply Festival of the Arts, Huntsville, AL; Piccolo-Spoleto, Charleston, SC and the Hagen Opera House, Hagen, Germany.
 Ms. Hatch danced professionally in industrials for IBM, Clark Publishing and the Soaring Eagle Casino.
 Ms. Hatch recently received her certification from Acrobatic Arts , is a member of the Chicago National Association of Dance Masters (CNADM) and has taught for many organizations including the Southern Association of of Dance Masters (SADM), Birmingham Ballet and Southern Keyboards where she taught musical theatre.

-Bridgett Bruderer (Front Office) is celebrating her 22nd season with DCS.
+Bridgett Bruderer (Front Office) has been with DCS over 20 years.
 She came to DCS in 1999 as an adult tapper and soon started helping out at the front desk.
-Bridgett started dancing at 7 years old, through college and with DCS adult classes.
+Bridgett started dancing at 7 years old, danced through college and with DCS adult classes when she and her husband moved here.
 She also plays Grandma in Nutcracker.
 She enjoys all aspects of office administration and working with our parents and staff, making sure everyone has everything they need.
 Bridgett's daughter is currently a DCS company dancer.

 Jessica Washington is originally from the Tampa Bay area where she trained in classical ballet for twelve years at West Florida Youth Ballet, Florida West Ballet, and Suarez-Moreno Academy of Dance.
 She studied under Jessica Davies, Esther Suarez-Moreno and Mark Anthony Jelks, and was awarded many leading roles in productions such as The Nutcracker , Sleeping Beauty, and Jasmine and the Arabian Nights.
 Jessica has spent the past thirteen years in Dothan, Alabama, where she was a principal dancer for nine seasons with the multifaceted professional company, Patti Rutland Jazz., which presents three full-length productions per year.
 Jessica has become well known in the Wiregrass for her leading role of "Jessica Jingle" in the annual holiday hit Santa's Workshop.
 From 2012-2017, Jessica was also a teacher for BEYONDance.
 The program is the largest weekly outreach in the state of Alabama and provides dance education through the school system to over 8,000 children per week.
 In 2014, Jessica along with 2,000 elementary school kids earned a spot in the Guinness Book of Records for the world’s largest hip-hop dance.
 In addition to dancing, Jessica also enjoys acting and singing and has performed in several college theatre productions, including Alice Through the Looking Glass (The Unicorn) and Shakespeare’s The Tempest (Prospera).